 After you arrive in the U.S., you must complete the immigration check-in form within 30 days of the program start date on your I-20/DS-2019.
 If you are not yet in the U.S., wait to complete it when you arrive.
 If you have difficulty, contact ISSP for help.

-ISSP will also offer optional in-person activities in August to help students settle in, such as help with opening bank accounts, shopping trips, social events, etc.Check your W&M email regularly for updates.
+There will be no in-person requirement for International Student Orientation.
+However, ISSP will offer optional in-person activities in January to help students settle in, such as shopping trips, social events, etc.Check your W&M email regularly for updates.

 Undergraduate and graduates living on-campus will receive instructions from Residence Life for your move-in date.
 If you plan to arrive before your designated move-in date, you will need to arrange your own early housing, such as in a hotel.
 See the Hotels section for a list of local hotels that provide discounted rates for W&M students.